Batsari

-Batsari is a Local Government Area in Katsina State, Nigeria.
-Its headquarters is located in the town of Batsari.
+Batsari is a town and Local Government Area in Katsina State, Nigeria.

 It has an area of 1,107 km^{2} and a population of 208,978 at the 2006 census.

 The postal code of the area is 820.

 Climatic Condition

 Intense wet season with mostly cloudy skies, dry season with partly cloudy skies, and fluctuating temperatures are all year round in Batsari.

 Average Temperature

-With an average daily high temperature of 98°F, the hot season spans 2.3 months, from March 17 to May 27.
-April is the hottest month of the year in Batsari, with an average high temperature of 101°F and low temperature of 76°F. With an average daily maximum temperature below 87°F, the cool season spans 1.6 months, from December 9 to January 29.
-January is the coolest month of the year in Batsari, with typical highs of 85°F and lows of 59°F.
+With an average daily high temperature of 97 °F, the hot season spans 2.3 months, from March 17 to May 27.
+April is the hottest month of the year in Batsari, with an average high temperature of 101 °F and low temperature of 76 °F. With an average daily maximum temperature below 87 °F, the cool season spans 1.6 months, from December 9 to January 29.
+January is the coolest month of the year in Batsari, with typical highs of 85 °F and lows of 59 °F.